stevehjohn/AoC/README.md

 ## Games

-Only one so far, but maybe more to come.
+Only two so far, but maybe more to come.
 See the [AoC.Games README](AoC.Games/README.md).

 To run the games, navigate to the root of the repository in a terminal, then for macOS: